deephealthproject/winter-school/README.md

     3. [Use case 13 based on EEG raw signals to detect epileptic seizures](https://github.com/deephealthproject/winter-school/tree/main/lab/04_uc13_based_examples)

+    **IMPORTANT NOTICE**: due to the time required to download datasets, we suggest attenddes to start to download all the datasets referenced in the three lab exercises the week before the winter school starts.

 4. Lab exercises to be run in distributed mode using datassets from several DeepHealth use cases and running on a HPC environment